Moira

 AreaSearch analysis of residential development drivers sees Moira recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Recent development has comprised entirely standalone homes, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.
-There are approximately 160 people per dwelling approval in the location.
+The location has approximately 160 people per dwelling approval, indicating a low density market.
 Population forecasts indicate Moira will gain 1,061 residents by 2041.
-At current development rates, housing supply may struggle to match population growth, potentially increasing buyer competition and supporting price increases.
+At current development rates, housing supply may struggle to match population growth.

 Frequently Asked Questions - Development